Solar FiT Comparison: Best Tariffs by State and Territory

 Jacana Energy and Rimfire Energy are the only providers offering solar feed-in tariffs in the Northern Territory.

-The biggest non-government electricity supplier in the Northern Territory is called Rimfire Energy Electricity.
+Rimfire Energy Electricity is the most significant non-government electricity supplier in the Northern Territory.
 The government owns Jacana Energy, which provides service to most residential customers in Darwin and the surrounding areas.

-• The standard feed-in tariff is 9.33 cents per kilowatt hour (incl.
-GST).
+• The standard feed-in tariff, or Anytime FiT, is 9.33 cents per kilowatt-hour (including GST).

-• Rimfire Energy: The feed-in tariff is 12.1 cents per kilowatt hour (incl.
-GST) for residential and business customers.
-This is higher than the standard feed-in tariff offered by Jacana Energy.
+• Rimfire Energy: The feed-in tariff for residential and business customers is 11.0 cents per kilowatt-hour (including GST), which is higher than the standard feed-in tariff offered by Jacana Energy.

-As of July 1, 2022, customers on the Premium feed-in tariff for four years or more will transfer to the Standard feed-in tariff, which is 9.33 cents per kilowatt hour inclusive of GST.
+As of July 1, 2022, customers on the Premium feed-in tariff for four years or more will be transferred to the Anytime FiT, which is 9.33 cents per kilowatt-hour, inclusive of GST.

-Read more about solar Feed-in Tariff in Northern Territory
+Read more about the solar Feed-in Tariff in the Northern Territory

 Do solar panels need cleaning?

-While the self-cleaning properties of rainwater can reduce the need for regular maintenance in some areas, it is important to note that solar panels can still accumulate stubborn dirt, bird droppings, or other contaminants that may hinder their performance.
-Dust particles and grime can form a layer over the panel, reducing the amount of sunlight absorbed and subsequently lowering energy production.
+While the self-cleaning properties of rainwater can reduce the need for regular maintenance in some areas, solar panels can still accumulate stubborn dirt, bird droppings, or other contaminants that may hinder their performance.
+Dust particles and grime can form a layer on the panel, reducing the amount of sunlight absorbed and, consequently, lowering energy production.

 Therefore, periodic cleaning is recommended, especially in regions with dry climates or areas prone to heavy soiling.